pagkly/Zed/Investopedia3/Vertical Spread Definition.md

 ## Understanding Vertical Spreads

-[Traders](https://www.investopedia.com/terms/t/trader.asp) will use a vertical spread when they expect a moderate move in the price of the [underlying asset](https://www.investopedia.com/terms/u/underlying-asset.asp).
+[Traders](https://www.investopedia.com/terms/t/trader.asp) will use a vertical spread when they expect a moderate move in the price of the [[underlying asset]](https://www.investopedia.com/terms/u/underlying-asset.asp).
 Vertical spreads are mainly directional plays and can be tailored to reflect the trader's view, bearish or bullish, on the underlying asset.

 Depending on the type of vertical spread deployed, the trader's account can either be credited or debited.
-Since a vertical spread involves both a purchase and a sale, the proceeds from [writing](https://www.investopedia.com/terms/w/writing-an-option.asp) an option will partially, or even fully, offset the premium required to purchase the other leg of this strategy, namely buying the option.
-The result is often a lower cost, lower risk trade than a [naked options](https://www.investopedia.com/terms/n/nakedoption.asp) position.
+Since a vertical spread involves both a purchase and a sale, the proceeds from [[writing]](https://www.investopedia.com/terms/w/writing-an-option.asp) an option will partially, or even fully, offset the premium required to purchase the other leg of this strategy, namely buying the option.
+The result is often a lower cost, lower risk trade than a [[naked options]](https://www.investopedia.com/terms/n/nakedoption.asp) position.

 However, in return for lower risk, a vertical spread strategy will cap the profit potential as well.
-If an investor expects a substantial, [trend-like](https://www.investopedia.com/terms/t/trending-market.asp) move in the price of the underlying asset then a vertical spread is not an appropriate strategy.
+If an investor expects a substantial, [[trend-like]](https://www.investopedia.com/terms/t/trending-market.asp) move in the price of the underlying asset then a vertical spread is not an appropriate strategy.

 ## Types of Vertical Spreads